Orthodox Union: Development

 During the early decades of its existence, the Orthodox Union was closely associated with and supported the development of Yeshiva University into a significant Jewish educational institution producing English-speaking, university-trained American rabbis for the pulpits of OU synagogues.
 Some Orthodox rabbis viewed the nascent OU and the rabbis of its synagogues as too "modern" in outlook.
 Thus, they did not participate; instead, they set up more stringent rabbinical organizations.

 Nevertheless, the idea for a national Orthodox congregational body took hold.
 The OU was soon acknowledged within the American Jewish establishment as the main, but not exclusive, mouthpiece for the American Orthodox community.
 Representatives of 150 Orthodox congregations, with an estimated membership of 50,000, participated in the OU's 1919 national convention.
 The OU became more active in broader American Jewish policy issues after 1924, when Rabbi Herbert S. Goldstein, the innovative spiritual leader of the West Side Institutional Synagogue of Manhattan, became the president of the OU.
 Under Goldstein, the OU and its Rabbinical Council, became a founding member of the Synagogue Council of America, along with representatives of the Reform and Conservative movements and their rabbinic affiliates.

 The OU played an active role in advocating for public policies important to Orthodox practice, such as advocating for the five-day workweek and defending the right to kosher slaughter.
 It was also involved in efforts to serve the religious needs of American Jewish soldiers and relief for European Jewry.
+The organization's secretary in its early years was Albert Lucas, a lawyer who was one of the first Orthodox Jewish activists.
+He led many efforts to protect Jewish rights, combat assimilation and missionary targeting, and to promote the resurgence of Orthodox Judaism in America.